 - Hearing Officer

 - Complainant(s)

-- Advisor for Complainant(s)
+- adviser for Complainant(s)

 - Respondent(s)

-- Advisor for Respondent(s)
+- adviser for Respondent(s)

 - Investigator(s)

 - Witnesses (only one at any one time)

-- Title IX Coordinator and/or Deputy Coordinator (if not an investigator)
+- Title IX coordinator and/or deputy Coordinator (if not an investigator)

-- University Counsel
+- university Counsel

 The hearing officer will conduct the hearing in accordance with the hearing script.
 The script ensures that the parties have an opportunity to give opening statements, that the hearing officer has the opportunity to ask questions of all parties and witnesses, and that both parties have an opportunity to ask relevant questions through cross examination.